Just In

-Just In with Laura Ingraham was an American news program broadcast on the Fox News Channel weekdays at 5:00 p.m.
+Just In with Laura Ingraham is an American news program broadcast on the Fox News Channel weekdays at 5:00 p.m.
 Eastern Time.
 The show was hosted by conservative talk radio host Laura Ingraham.
 The show, said to be a limited trial run, lasted only three weeks on the air before being canceled; it was replaced by the same show that preceded it: America's Election Headquarters.

 The show received significant public coverage shortly after its cancellation when a tape of off-air excerpts featuring Ingraham was leaked to the internet.
 In the nine-minute video Ingraham questions Fox News' style, and describes the show as a "train wreck."